adamcweitzman/FTC/freestarbucks.md

 subtitle:
 ---

-## Want $10 To Starbucks?

-## Are you someone Noah or I haven't met before?
+1. Must be someone we haven't met before

-## Willing to have a brief 8 minute 30 second feedback conversation?

-## Send me an email at adam@fightthecube.com with your full name and 2 times that work for you.
+2. Send me an email to adam@fightthecube.com with your full name and when you can have a 10 minute phone conversation.
+We'll talk about what brought you to the site, what you want to hear more of, what your interests are...do it on your commute!

-## After the call I'll email you the starbucks card :)
+3. We talk.
+I send you $10 to starbucks $1/minute of talky time :)